 A sexy allegory of the dangers of sex, Cat People represented a new kind of horror film.
 It’s so beautifully rendered that it is easy to dismiss it as an old art film.
 Don’t!
 It’s very suspenseful and scary.

-It features Simone Simon (Girls’ Dormitory), Kent Smith (The Spiral Staircase), Tom Conway (I Walked with a Zombie), Jane Randolph (The Falcon’s Brother), Alan Napier (Batman), and Oliver Reed (ha ha).
+It features Simone Simon (Girls’ Dormitory), Kent Smith (The Spiral Staircase), Tom Conway (I Walked with a Zombie), Jane Randolph (The Falcon’s Brother), and Alan Napier (Batman).
+Featuring Oliver Reed!
+(Ha ha!)

 Cat People is still not in the public domain.
 (Only 20 more years!
 Maybe.)
 It is available on various disc collections.
 There is a Criterion Collection version with a number of nice extras like an old interview with director Jacques Tourneur and a commentary track with historian Gregory Mank.